 While these costs can vary significantly, remember to consider additional surcharges for weekends, which can be another unexpected setback.

-3. Photography costs
+3. Photography and video

 4. Weather expenses

-5. Thanks you gifts
+5. Thank you gifts

 All the special people in your life who have played a major role in your wedding are often given a gift of gratitude for taking part.
-Examples of common gifts are jewelry, tie pins and cufflinks.
+Examples of common gifts are jewellery, tie pins and cufflinks.

 However much you decide to spend on thank you gifts is up to you, just make sure to set your budget early on.